fetchai/genesis-fetchhub/README.md

 - Share this repository with validators on mainnet.
 - Replace and adjust the last remaining placeholders in the procedure (`TODO_` items).

-### Tuesday, January 11th 2022
+### Tuesday, January 25th 2022

 - Submit a governance proposal for upgrading main-net.

+### Friday, February 4th 2022

+- Pause the smart contracts on both sides of the Fetch-Ethereum token bridge and shut-down relayer.
+- Pause the reconciliation program contract.

-### Tuesday, January 25th 2022
+### Tuesday, February 8th 2022

 - Governance proposal for upgrading the network closes.
 If the proposal is passed, proceed with the upgrade steps below.
-- Pause the smart contracts on both sides of the Fetch-Ethereum token bridge and shut-down relayer.

-### Wednesday, January 26th 2020

 - The network will pause at 14:00 UTC time (exact block height will be announced).
 - The state from existing mainnet (`fetchhub-2`) will be exported, and used to create the base genesis file for the network upgrade.
 - The following network parameters will be modified to enable IBC transfers on the upgraded mainnet, which will have a chain-id of `fetchhub-3`.